 Read the story covering Cameron Curry from The Classical Academies here for more content.

 Get to know some of North County’s entrepreneurs, innovators, and leaders, and learn why they believe this region is a world-class place to do business.
 If you would like your company featured in “Meet North County Stewards,” or if you’d like to nominate someone for an interview, click this link to submit your nomination!

 About the Author

-Caitlyn Canby loves to learn and share people’s stories.
+Caitlyn Canby loves to discover and share people’s stories.
 She has her bachelor’s degree in Communications, Print Journalism with over 8 years of journalism experience.
 An Escondido native, she just moved back to North County with her husband and two children to the town of Fallbrook.
 Caitlyn enjoys collaborating on projects as Marketing and Events Coordinator at SDNEDC and exploring new restaurants, venues, experiences, and cultures.